Joe Jackson (talent manager): Marriage

 In his early 20s, while moonlighting in a blues band with his brother Luther, Joe met Katherine Scruse, whom he married in November 1949.
 This was his second marriage, following a brief marriage that was annulled.

-Joseph was alleged to have had a lasting extramarital affair.
+Joseph was alleged to have had numerous extramarital affairs.
 Katherine filed for divorce on March 9, 1973, with a Los Angeles County clerk, but she decided to drop the divorce proceedings.
 The following year, Joseph fathered a daughter with Cheryle Terrell named Joh'Vonnie.
 This led Joseph and Cheryle to a 25-year-long affair while raising Joh'Vonnie.
-Katherine attempted once again to divorce her husband in 1982, but again was persuaded to drop the action.
+Katherine attempted once again to divorce her husband in 1982, but again she was persuaded to drop the action.
 Joseph then moved to Las Vegas, with Katherine remaining at the Jackson family home Hayvenhurst in Encino, California.
 Despite living separately, Katherine and Joe remained legally married until his death in 2018.
 Katherine denied rumors that she and Joseph were estranged.